revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

 - Yes, we can have one `@RestController` class with multiple `@GetMapping` methods.
-- Defining not only Get but any HTTP method compliant mappings purely depend on the context of application and its use cases.
+- Defining not only Get but any HTTP method-compliant mappings purely depend on the context of the application and its use cases.
 - Below three GetMappings can be defined inside one UserRestController.
 ```java
 @RestController